0xFireball/xamarin-android-linux/README.md

 ## Bonus: IDE (especially JetBrains Rider) support

-This will enable building Xamarin.Android projects directly from `xbuild`.
+This will enable building Xamarin.Android projects directly from `msbuild`.

 **DISCLAIMER: This is not officially supported.
 AFAIK Rider only supports Xamarin on Windows/macOS, as Xamarin does not officially support or provide packages for Linux.**